 - Call Singapore Athletics at 6386 2721 and ask to speak to SA Safeguarding Officer

-- Contact SA Safeguarding Officers, Ms Natasha Kang, Ms Carine Attan and Ms Michelle Sng via online form below, or directly at
+- Contact SA Safeguarding Officers, Mr Gerald Ng (SA GM), Kelvin Ang (SA Asst Hon Sec), Ms Carine Attan (SA staff) and Ms Michelle Sng via online form below, or directly at

 - Alternatively, you may request to meet our Safeguarding Officers personally

 - You do not have to be a victim to report instances of abuse or misconduct, you could do it as a person who is aware of or have witnessed the incident(s).
 SA will ensure that your identity is kept strictly confidential.

 - Lodge a report at any Police station or via the Police E-Service page.
 If it is an emergency that requires immediate Police assistance, call 999.

 If you require help and counselling, or feel unsure about an encounter, you may reach out to:

 - Sexual Assault Care Centre Helpline: 6779 0282 | www.sacc.sg

 Operating Hours: Monday to Friday | 10am to 10pm

 - Women’s Helpline: 1800 777 5555 | www.aware.org.sg

 Operating Hours: Monday to Friday | 10am to 6pm